 5: Cancelling mid-contract?
 It’ll cost you

 As a penalty for leaving the contract early, some service providers will charge business clients 50% of the remaining balance of the contract.
-Recently some providers have even tried to charge 75-100% of the remaining contract balance, which could cost even small accounts thousands of dollars.
+Recently some providers have even tried to charge 75-100% of the remaining contract balance, which could cost even small accounts for thousands of dollars.

 6: Beware, some contracts are auto-renewing!

 Some contracts have a clause whereby the contract automatically renews at the end of the term with no action required on your part.
-If this is the case, your telecom provider should keep a written and signed a record of your contract, with the clause that it will be an auto-renewing.
-It is their responsibility to show that they have given fair warning that the contract is auto-renewing at a given date as well (re: point #2).
+If this is the case, your telecom provider should keep written and signed a record of your contract, with the clause that it will be an auto-renewing.
+It is their responsibility to show that they have given fair warning that the contract is auto-renewing at a given date as well (re point #2).
 If not, your business can be released from the contract much easier.

 7: Know your billing start date

 Some phone service providers will start billing your organization as soon as you plug the phones in, even if you haven’t you actually begun to use the service at that point or regardless of if the system even works.
-At Versature, we wait until everything is fully-functional on your end before promoting your first invoice and provide a 30 day money back guarantee!
+The majority of providers will wait until everything is fully-functional on your end before promoting your first invoice and provide a 30-day money-back guarantee!

 8: Thinking of canceling?
 Make sure you give notice

 Mark your calendar!
 60 to 90 days before your contract end date, notify your provider that you wish to move to a month-to-month service plan with the ability to cancel at any time.
 If you do not give your telco enough notice, your contract may auto-renew or prove difficult to get out of, leaving you trapped in the contract for another term.